-For the foregoing reasons, as well as those set forth in Plaintiffs' Memorandum of Law in grant the preliminary injunction.

-Support of Motion for Preliminary Injunction, the Amicus respectfully requests that the Court
+For the foregoing reasons, as well as those set forth in Plaintiffs' Memorandum of Law in Support of Motion for Preliminary Injunction, the Amicus respectfully requests that the Court grant the Motion.

-Dated: March 1, 2017
+Dated: March 29, 2017 Respectfully Submitted,

-Respectfully Submitted,

 /s/ James E.B.
 Bobseine